dat-ecosystem-archive/docs/papers/dat-paper.md

 Decentralized version control tools for source code like Git provide a protocol for efficiently downloading changes to a set of files, but are optimized for text files and have issues with large files.
 Solutions like Git-LFS solve this by using HTTP to download large files, rather than the Git protocol.
 GitHub offers Git-LFS hosting but charges repository owners for bandwidth on popular files.
 Building a peer to peer distribution layer for files in a Git repository is difficult due to design of Git Packfiles which are delta compressed repository states that do not support random access to byte ranges in previous file versions.

-Science is an example of an important community that would benefit from better approaches in this area.
+Scientists are an example of an important group that would benefit from better solutions to these problems.
 Increasingly scientific datasets are being provided online using one of the above approaches and cited in published literature.
 Broken links and systems that do not provide version checking or content addressability of data directly limit the reproducibility of scientific analyses based on shared datasets.
 Services that charge a premium for bandwidth cause monetary and data transfer strain on the users sharing the data, who are often on fast public university networks with effectively unlimited bandwidth.
 Version control tools designed for text files do not keep up with the demands of large data analysis in science today.

 # 2. Inspiration